Spurgeon, Tennessee

 Spurgeon is a census-designated place (CDP) in Sullivan and Washington counties in the U.S. state of Tennessee.
 The population was 3,957 at the 2010 census.

-The Washington County portion of Spurgeon is part of the Johnson City Metropolitan Statistical Area, while the Sullivan County portion is part of the Kingsport–Bristol (TN)–Bristol (VA) Metropolitan Statistical Area.
-Those two metropolitan areas are components of the larger Johnson City–Kingsport–Bristol, TN-VA Combined Statistical Area – commonly known as the "Tri-Cities" region.
+The Washington County portion of Spurgeon is part of the Johnson City Metropolitan Statistical Area, while the Sullivan County portion is part of the Kingsport-Bristol-Bristol, TN-VA Metropolitan Statistical Area.
+Those two metropolitan areas are components of the larger Johnson City-Kingsport-Bristol, TN-VA Combined Statistical Area – commonly known as the "Tri-Cities" region.

-During the American Civil War, a small conflict known as the Battle of Spurgeon’s Mill happened here.
+During the American Civil War, a small conflict known as the Battle of Spurgeon's Mill happened here.

 Geography

 Spurgeon is located at 36°26′36″N 82°27′41″W (36.443236, -82.461335).

 According to the United States Census Bureau, the CDP has a total area of 4.2 square miles (10.9 km2), of which 4.1 square miles (10.6 km2) is land and 0.1 square mile (0.3 km2) (2.38%) is water.